 “What?”, you say.

-In the last issue, I mentioned that frequently in strategic planning we find that what the employees see as the real organizational issues are not the issues identified by management, especially the CEO, as relevant.
+In the last post, I mentioned that frequently in strategic planning we find that what the employees see as the real organizational issues are not the issues identified by management, especially the CEO, as relevant.
 In short, there are separate realities in the organization.

 Stating it another way, “what is” for some in an organization is not “what is” for others.
 And, we tend to be blind to that which is not “what is” in our own mind.
 What this principle is saying is that denying the reality of others in the organization can cripple the effectiveness of leaders.
 The effect is that leaders don’t know the whole truth about the organization and are susceptible to making poor decisions as a result.